 When trunk groups are configured, you can view the state of each port in the various trunk groups.

-NOTE - If Spanning Tree Protocol on any port in the trunk group is set to forwarding, the remaining ports in the trunk group will also be set to forwarding.
+NOTE - If Spanning Tree Protocol on any port in the trunk group is set to forwarding, the remaining ports in the trunk group also are set to forwarding.

 /info/12/vlan VLAN Information